AnandRP2030/MERN-Notes/React/React-Hooks/src/Hooks/useRef/useRef.md

 export default Timer;
 ```
 Here, `useRef` is used to store the timer ID, allowing the interval to be cleared without causing a re-render.

-### Personal Growth Technique: Practice by Building Projects
-To solidify your understanding of `useRef` and other React hooks, try building small projects or components.
-For example:
-- Create a form that automatically focuses on the next input field after submitting.
-- Build a component that measures and logs the dimensions of a DOM element whenever it changes.
-- Implement a custom video player with play, pause, and seek functionalities using `useRef` to control the video element.

-By incorporating `useRef` into practical projects, you'll gain a deeper understanding of its use cases and how it can improve your React applications.